 - Examination: You must pass the National Accredited Building Examination given by the National Association of State Contractors Licensing Agencies (NASCLA).
-You may be required to pass several exams, depending on which license classification you are applying for.
+The type of license you are applying for may require you to pass several NASCLA exams.

-To get the licensing process started, you'll fill out an application (available online).
-Once you apply, the licensing board will send you instructions on how to enroll for the right exams, depending on what kind of license or licenses you want.
+To start the contractor's license application, you'll fill out an application (available online).
+Once you apply, the NC Licensing Board for General Contractors will send you instructions on how to enroll for the right building contractor exams, depending on what kind of license (or licenses) you want.

 How long does it take to get a general contractor license?

-Obtaining your general contractor license in North Carolina typically takes at least 30 days.
-This timeline includes about two weeks to process your application and time for the board to approve your license, which they do in batches twice per month.
+Obtaining your building contractor license in the state of North Carolina typically takes at least 30 days.
+This timeline includes about two weeks to process your application and time for the board to approve your license.

 Plan on the process taking longer if you need time to study for your exam or if you don’t schedule it immediately after your application is processed.